Liresol/anki-custom-shortcuts/custom_shortcuts/config.md

 "editor change col": Change text color

+"editor cloze": Insert cloze (increments cloze ID if `Alt` is *not* part of your keybind, so `Ctrl+Shift+C` does increment ID, while `Ctrl+Shift+Alt+C` does not)

-"editor cloze": Insert cloze
+"editor cloze alt": Insert cloze (behaves identically to "editor cloze")

+"editor cloze forced increment": Insert cloze, **always increments the cloze ID number**, *does not activate cloze add-ons*

-"editor cloze alt": Insert cloze, **but do not increment the cloze ID number**
+"editor cloze no increment": Insert cloze, **never increments the cloze ID number**, *does not activate cloze add-ons*

+The reason for the seemingly weird editor cloze behavior is Anki's internal implementation of the cloze insertion shortcuts.
+Anki's implementation is used in "editor cloze" and "editor cloze alt" and should play well with other addons, while a different implementation is used for "forced increment" and "no increment".

 "editor focus tags": Switch focus to the Tags field